.

 Economy

-Poorly industralized, Formosa's economy is based in cattle and agriculture, the last one centred in the Patino, Pilagas, and Pilcomayo departments.
+Poorly industrialized, Formosa's economy is based on cattle and agricultural activities like cotton and fuit cultivation, these mostly centered in the Patino, Pilagas and Pilcomayo departments.

 Cotton cultivation passed from over 100,000 tons at the end of the 1970s to 10,000 at the end of the 1990s because of the drop of the international price, and the fixed exchange rate.
 After the 2001 crisis production slightly revived to 50,000 tons a year in 2004.
 More than 70% of area sown with cotton belongs to small family-run farms of less than 10 hectares.